 Baking a soufflé requires the perfect mixture of egg whites and a flavorful base.
 You can bake it both sweet or savory, chocolate, or cheese soufflé, depending on your choice.
-But, for you, our first-timers, what does soufflé taste like?
+But, for you, my first-timers, what does soufflé taste like?

 Read more to know the textures, palates, influences, and the exact taste of that soufflé.

 A soufflé tastes awful if you haven’t correctly mixed the egg whites and the creamy base.
 Moreover, getting rid of the prominent eggy smell won’t be easy.

 As you might know, soufflé comes only in sweet and savory variants.